OChRA-lab/ochra/README.md

 #### RestProxyMixin

-a class that contains methods for use by other classes without having to be the parent class of those other classes.
-A mixin is a lot like a composition in fucntional programming but it is not to be instantiated it has functions that can be used by many other classes
+Class that contains methods for use by other classes without having to be the parent class of those other classes.
+A mixin is a lot like a composition in functional programming but it is not to be instantiated it has functions that can be used by many other classes

 `RestProxyMixin` enables a class to act as a **proxy for a remote API**, dynamically linking attributes to API calls via `LabConnection`.
 It automatically registers objects on the endpoint and replaces attribute access with **getters and setters** that fetch and update remote properties.
 The `from_id` method reconstructs an instance from the API using its stored data.